Generic Name: almotriptan (AL-moe-TRIP-tan)

 - If almotriptan does not stop or decrease the severity of your migraine attack or if your symptoms become worse, check with your doctor.

 - Almotriptan is intended to relieve acute migraine headaches.
 Do not use it to prevent or reduce the number of attacks you experience.
 Use almotriptan only to treat an actual migraine attack.
 If you have a headache that is different from your usual migraine attacks, check with your doctor before using almotriptan.

-- Rarely, serious heart problems (eg, heart attack, irregular heartbeat) have been reported within a few hours of using almotriptan.
-Contact your doctor at once if fast or irregular heartbeat; chest, jaw, or neck pain or numbness; numbness of an arm or leg; severe stomach pain, dizziness, or vomiting; fainting; or vision changes occur.
+- Rarely, serious and sometimes fatal heart problems (eg, heart attack, irregular heartbeat) have happened within a few hours of using almotriptan.
+Contact your doctor at once if fast or irregular heartbeat; chest, throat, jaw, or neck tightness, pain, pressure, or heaviness; breaking out in a cold sweat; shortness of breath; numbness or tingling of an arm or leg; severe stomach pain, dizziness, or vomiting; or fainting occur.
 Discuss any questions or concerns with your doctor.

 - Serotonin syndrome is a possibly fatal syndrome that can be caused by almotriptan.
 Your risk may be greater if you take almotriptan with certain other medicines (eg, SSRIs, SNRIs).
 Symptoms may include agitation; confusion; hallucinations; coma; fever; fast or irregular heartbeat; tremor; excessive sweating; and nausea, vomiting, or diarrhea.
 Contact your doctor at once if you have any of these symptoms.